Saurabh-kshirsagar/BMI_Calculator/README.md

 # BMI_Calculator
-i Developed this website using HTML,CSS,JavaScript
+i Developed this webpage using HTML,CSS,JavaScript
 BMI Calculator
 This is a simpleweb-page that calculates Body Mass Index (BMI) based on a person's height and weight.
 The BMI is a measure of body fat based on height and weight that applies to adult men and women.